DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 important reason for a multi-channel strategy (Van Ameijden et al., 2012).

+<div class="streams"><hr class="streams" />Online orientation and offline buying – known as webrooming - are undertaken by the vast majority of consumers; offline orientation and online buying – known as showrooming – is still considerably less
+<hr class="streams" /></div>

 Each channel has its type of consumers and its motivations for using that channel.
 Motivation for using a channel can be economic advantage, product range, convenience, social status, opportunity, freedom of